Structure of Kerr black hole spacetimes in Weyl conformal gravity: Abstract

 \section{Abstract}

 We analyze the stationary, uncharged, rotating, vacuum solution to Weyl conformal gravity.
 We elucidate the causal and ergoregion structure of the spacetimes found in the parameter space of the metric for positive mass.
-These are then compared to the corollary Kerr, Kerr-de Sitter, and Kerr-Anti-de Sitter solutions to general relativity.
+These are then compared to the analogous Kerr, Kerr-de Sitter, and Kerr-Anti-de Sitter solutions to general relativity.
 Additionally, we investigate and derive the extremal limits for both the horizons and ergosurfaces of the spacetimes.
+The horizon surface gravities and Hawking temperatures at the extremal horizon limits are then calculated to show that they vanish.

 {\it Keywords}: conformal gravity, exotic spacetimes, Kerr black holes

 \submitto{\CQG}